Nimihitowin! 45-65 minutes variable by client 8-10 dancers

 Photo above is from "Too Good; That May Be"

-Please contact for information on Powwow performances and Hoop Dance performances, 1-12 people.
+Please contact for information on Powwow performances and Hoop Dance performances.
 This is available for Canada Day, National Aboriginal Day, Stampede Week, and any other major event or corporate celebration.